marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

 True= device initialization, the device is set  in AP mode.

-False= Device normal mode, the device start in wifi station mode and the device parameters are read and apply from the coinfig.json file.
+False= Device normal mode, the device start in wifi station mode and the device parameters are read and apply from the config.json file.

 # To do
 I will improve the following in the future.

- 1. I	implementing my own OTA interface to be able to automatically redirect to the Home page after successful update
+ 1. Implementing my own OTA interface to be able to automatically redirect to the Home page after successful update
  3. Pos	sibility to choose a Friendly name for the output in the setup page.
  4. Possibility to revert the output state 0 for HIGH" and 1 for "LOW"
  5. (ma		ybe) implementing TLS connection for the MQTT broker